DevExpress-Examples/wpf-diagram-create-custom-shapes-based-on-diagram-containers/README.md

    }
    ```

-2. Register a [FactoryItemTool](https://docs.devexpress.com/CoreLibraries/DevExpress.Diagram.Core.FactoryItemTool) that creates an instance of this container:
+2. Register a [FactoryItemTool](https://docs.devexpress.com/CoreLibraries/DevExpress.Diagram.Core.FactoryItemTool) to create an instance of this container:

    ```cs
    void RegisterStencil() {